 Follow the directions on this link to set up an account where you can check as often as you like.

-Please give 48 hours after you have set up the account for your items to "populate".
+Please allow 48 hours after you have set up the account for your items to populate.
 It is not instant.

 Please also remember that once your transcripts are received they need to be processed by Rackham and then uploaded into the system.
 This could take up to a week (business hours) during September, October, and early November.

 The closer to the deadline, the more applications are received and there should be expected an additional wait-time for materials to appear online.

 Those who are submitting close-to or exactly on December 1st: